rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2-automated-testing.md

 # Automated Testing
 > what is it why important

-1. For this exercise, we will use a tool called **Allure**, a test repository manager, but first let's create SealedSecrets object for username and password:
+1. For this exercise, we will use a tool called **Allure**, a test repository manager for Java, but first let's create SealedSecrets object for username and password:

 ```bash
 cat << EOF > /tmp/allure-auth.yaml